 Certain asset balances are designated through board directives for specific uses.
-During FY2010, Capital Metro adopted a reserves policy that includes the following components - cash flow reserve, capital projects reserve, operating reserve, self-insurance reserve.
+During FY2010, Capital Metro adopted a reserves policy that includes the following components - cash flow reserve, capital projects reserve, operating reserve, and self-insurance reserve.
 The reserves are to be used at the discretion of the board to fund temporary cash flow shortages, capital, operating and self-insurance costs not in the budget, and/or emergencies or shortfalls caused by economic downturns.
 In February 2015, the board adopted revisions to the reserves policy to incorporate language from Section 451.134 of the Transportation Code that requires Capital Metro to establish a reserve account by September 1, 2016, in an amount that is not less than two months of actual operating expenses.
 This new reserve is entitled the "statutory operating reserve" and replaces the cash flow reserve.
-As of September 30, 2019, \$39.7 million was allocated to the statutory operating reserve.
-For fiscal year ending September 30, 2018, \$39.7 million and \$19.8 million to the self-insurance reserve.
-For fiscal year ending September 30, 2018, \$39.7 million and \$1.3 million to the self-insurance reserve.
+As of September 30, 2020, \$40.1 million was allocated to the statutory operating reserve, \$20.5 million for a budget stabilization reserve, and \$1.3 million to the self-insurance reserve.
+As of September 30, 2019, \$39.7 million was allocated to the statutory operating reserve, and \$1.3 million to the self-insurance reserve.